wurde/process/README.md

 # Process

-A backend API for a frontend process modeler.
-It archives and retrieves data for calculating bottlenecks and resource utilization.
-You can chain activities together to form processes of arbitrary length.
-When sampling job times you can use start/end times or the explicit duration.
+A backend server for process modeling applications.
+It stores enough information to calculate bottlenecks and resource utilization.
+When sampling job times you can use start/end times or use explicit durations.

 ## Backend API